 Your GP will look in your child’s throat to check your child’s tonsils.
 The GP might send your child to an ear, nose and throat specialist if there’s a chance that your child’s adenoids or tonsils or a nose obstruction is causing the snoring, or if the GP thinks that obstructive sleep apnoea might be the problem.

 The GP might recommend that your child uses an oximeter.
 This is a tool that measures your child’s oxygen levels during the night to find out whether there are any times when your child stops breathing.

 Treatment for snoring

-Snoring that isn’t related to sleep apnoea and other conditions is usually more of a nuisance than a danger to your child.
+Snoring that isn’t related to sleep apnoea and other conditions is usually more of a nuisance to other people than a danger to your child.
 Encouraging your child to sleep on their side, rather than their back, might help with this kind of snoring.